-Meteor showers usually peak during the predawn hours on the dates listed below, though they're often active a few nights before and after the peak date.
-Note that the rates listed are for ideal conditions: very dark skies free of moonlight or light pollution, with the radiant nearly overhead.
+The dates listed below correspond to the predawn hours closest to the predicted peak, though a shower is often active a few nights before and after the peak date.
+The rates listed are for ideal conditions: very dark skies free of moonlight or light pollution, with the radiant nearly overhead.
 Most likely you'll see somewhat lower rates than those listed.
-Following the table are specific predictions for each shower's prospects during 2019.
+Following the table are specific predictions for each shower's prospects during 2020.

 |Radiant and direction

 |Best hourly rate